kahalewai/dae/README.md

 <br>

-This execution model is **implementation-agnostic** and applies to single agents, multi-agent systems, tool-using LLMs, autonomous workflows, and shared multi-tenant platforms.
-Security, correctness, and governance are **first-class properties enforced at runtime**, not aspirational guidelines.
+This execution model is implementation-agnostic and applies to single agents, multi-agent systems, tool-using LLMs, autonomous workflows, and shared multi-tenant platforms.
+Security, correctness, and governance are first-class properties enforced at runtime, not aspirational guidelines.

 <br>